EvanHofmeister/NIH-UMLS-RxNorm-Instructions/readme.md

 ## Mapping NDC, RXCUI, and Drug Names in the RxNorm Files

+Here is a SQL query example to obtain a map of NDC-RXCUI-Drug Name information joined on RXAUIs in a relational database.

 ``` sql
 SELECT rs.atv as ndc, rs.rxcui, rc.str
 FROM rxnsat rs, rxnconso rc